QIS-MRI/3D_radial_phyllotaxis_pole-to-pole/README.md

 ## 3D Radial Phyllotaxis Reconstruction Code

-All data can be retrieved from [**Zenodo**] (https://zenodo.org/uploads/17428583)
+All data can be retrieved from [**Zenodo**](https://zenodo.org/uploads/17428583)
-The following experiments from the paper can be conducted using the provided data and code.
+The following experiments from Peper et al., 2025 can be conducted using the provided data and code.

 ---